• Menu

 Greyrock Trail Laporte Colorado

-One of Larimer County’s most popular hiking paths, Greyrock Mountain Trail offers an excellent year round hiking experience, showcasing an amazing alpine lake.
-This trail was constructed in 1930’s by the Civilian Conservation Corps and was designated as National Recreation Trail in 1979.
+One of Larimer County’s most popular hiking paths, Greyrock Mountain Trail offers an excellent year-round hiking experience, showcasing an amazing alpine lake.
+This trail was constructed in the 1930s by the Civilian Conservation Corps and was designated as National Recreation Trail in 1979.

 Greyrock Mountain National Recreation Trail is only 3.10 miles but is one of the most heavily trafficked trails in Northern Colorado.